Back to Tech Art

 Afterimage Outline Material

-The material reads the render target, applies a Gaussian blur for softness, then uses edge detection (subtract, abs, multiply) to extract just the outline.
+Colors are handled in Niagara but sent to the material for drawing and mixed with the render target values.
 The particle color input controls the neon glow tint, and it outputs to emissive for that bright look.

 Material graph for afterimage outline effect